netcosports/Astrolabe/README.md

 ## 4. Loader decorator

 Astrolabe provides great way to load async content into recycle container.
-Since your content can be used with different dataSources, we provided ```LoaderDecoratorSource``` which wraps target dataSource and provide same interface.
+Since your content can be used with different DataSources, we provided ```LoaderDecoratorSource``` which wraps target DataSource and provide same interface.
 For example:

 ```swift
 let containerView = CollectionView<LoaderDecoratorSource<CollectionViewSource>>()
 ```

 To integrate loader into your code you only need:
-1. implement Loader protocol:
+1. implement ```Loader``` protocol:

 ```swift
 extension BasicDataExampleCollectionViewController: Loader {